In this article, you will learn:

 Tulip communicates with your SQL database and pulls dynamic information about the part

-That information is injected into the Master Layout, and populated on every step
+That information is injected into the Base Layout, and populated on every step

 You can add a full list of materials and tools that the operator will need to complete the work order.
 If this is a long list, you may want to add relevant details to an individual Step, and then copy and paste it into the following steps.

-You can add tips and warn about common mistakes on individual Steps, or give an overall note in the Master Layout.
+You can add tips and warn about common mistakes on individual Steps, or give an overall note in the Base Layout.